Filthy Germinators (updated)

 And yes—they tend to be a bit dirty, but what do you expect?

-City of The Living, City of The Dead
+City of The Living, Dead

 For Pop, the germinators were always an inconvenience but they became a threat once they—as he puts it, “stole the bonneville!”